 The imaging workshop will be on the 29th and 30th January 2020.
 The main seminars will be held in the LMI Conference Centre.
 The Image Analysis hands-on sessions will be held in a University of Liverpool PC teaching room.

-Places are limited.
+IMARIS TRAINING IS NOW FULL HOWEVER YOU CAN REGISTER FOR THE WAITING LIST.
 The Imaris image analysis workshop will be charged at £20 per person for morning session and £30 per person for afternoon session.

 Registration is not yet open.